 Section 14 - Senior Community Service Employment Program Functions

-(A) A list of Senior Community Service Employment Program providers in the Local Area.
+(A) A list of Senior Community Service Employment Program (SCSEP) providers in the Local Area.
+Explain how SCSEP is administered in the Local Area, including grantee and sub-grantee information, if applicable.